microsoft/FluidFramework/BREAKING.md

 - Change `minOpsForLastSummaryAttempt` from `50` -> `10`

 ### bindToContext to be removed from IFluidDataStoreChannel
 `bindToContext` will be removed from `IFluidDataStoreChannel` in the next major release.
 It was deprecated in 0.50 but due to [this bug](https://github.com/microsoft/FluidFramework/issues/9127) it still had to be called after creating a non-root data store.
-This bug was fixed in 0.59 and the call to `bindToContext` after creating data stores can now be removed from this version onwards.
+The bug was fixed in 0.59.
+These calls to `bindToContext` should now be removed in this version since N / N-1 compatibility across container runtime and data store runtime boundary will be maintained.
+Basically, container runtime version 0.60 running with data store runtime version 0.59 will not this bug.

 ## 0.60 Breaking changes
 - [Changed AzureConnectionConfig API](#Changed-AzureConnectionConfig-API)